 Villa Nova (Newendorf), a settlement of German colonists founded next to the older, Slavic village of Iglov, was first recorded in documents in 1268.
 At that time, there was already a Romanesque church in it, enlarged in the 80s of the 13th century and at the turn of the 13th and 14th centuries.
 In its place, in the second half of the 14th century, a more impressive Gothic church was built, probably with the participation of a construction workshop from Levoča, operating at the local parish church of St. James.

-In 1395, a Gothic chapel of the St. Michael was added to the new church.
-After the fire in 1435, the building was temporarily roofed, but in 1441 Spišská Nová Ves was hit by an earthquake and as a result of which the flat roof of the church collapsed.
-Around 1445, new rib vaults were built, supported on massive pillars.
-At the beginning of the 16th century, a Gothic tower was erected at the western facade.
-The construction was prolonged and lasted from 1501 until 1523.
+In 1395, a chapel of St. Michael was added to the new church from the north.
+After the fire in 1435, the building was provisionally roofed, but in 1441 Spišská Nová Ves was hit by an earthquake, as a result of which the ceiling of the church collapsed.
+Around 1445, cross-rib vault was built in the nave, supported by massive pillars.
+At the beginning of the 16th century, the Gothic tower at the western façade was rebuilt and raised.
+Prolonged construction works lasted from 1501 until 1523.

 In 1548, the parish church began to serve Protestants, but probably most of the original equipment was not removed.
 In the years 1742 – 1772 the parish church was transformed in the Baroque style.
 In 1849, it was damaged by a great fire of the town.
 The last major construction work took place at the end of the 19th century.
 As a result, a soaring, neo-Gothic finial of the tower was added, and the chancel was rebuilt.